 Jill’s academic background is in English literature and art and architectural history.
 She is an avid amateur musician.

 Jill believes that the future of our land, water, cities and towns depends on urgent action now to sustain the valued natural and built environment.
 She devotes much of her spare time to activism raising awareness of this.

 Jill is an active principal, lectures regularly, and is a volunteer member to many important heritage and environmental causes.
 She has been awarded a Fellowship in the Royal Architectural Institute of Canada (FRAIC), is a past Chair of the Conservation Review Board of Ontario, and is past-President of the Canadian Association of Heritage Professionals.
-Jill is a LEED certified professional with licenses in Ontario, Manitoba, Nova Scotia and Prince Edward Island.
+Jill is a LEED certified professional with a license in Ontario.

 • 254-264 Adelaide St E.